 A student who needs supportive services will meet with the Vice President for Student Affairs to review their needs and associated accommodations.
-During this meeting, the student will identify the disability, describe the challenges that exist because of the condition, and discuss appropriate and reasonable modifications.
+During this meeting, the student will identify the disability, describe the challenges that exist because of the condition, and discuss appropriate and reasonable accommodations.
 The student should provide any helpful information, such as the transition plan prepared by high-school support services.
-The College may request a reasonable level of documentation in order to fully understand the student’s needs and best way to support the student.
+The College may request a reasonable level of documentation in order to fully understand the students’ needs and best way to support the student.
 These materials are confidential and will not be released without the student’s permission.
-Once the documentation is approved, the student will receive assistance through the appropriate college offices; in general, assistance is coordinated by the Vice President for Student Affairs.
+Once the accommodation is approved, a student will receive assistance through the appropriate college offices.
+In general, assistance is coordinated by the Vice President for Student Affairs.

 Students benefit most when they actively participate in seeking and acquiring necessary assistance.
 It is important that students inform the Student Affairs office of their needs, provide timely information and documentation (as required), and comply with deadlines and agreements throughout the accommodation process.
 The College welcomes the opportunity to assist students and will act in a supportive and timely fashion so that students can successfully complete their academic programs.